krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

 Now to get these into the database (to _seed_ the database), run `rake db:seed` from the command line.
 Great!
 We have four records in the database!
 Wait, how do we know?

 Let's run `rails console` from the command line.
-Here in the console we now have access to our development environment.
-So if you type `Post.all`, you can confirm that our beautiful little posts are stored safely in the db. `rails console` will be your best friend as you continue to work with Rails.
+Here in the [console](http://guides.rubyonrails.org/command_line.html#rails-console) we now have access to our development environment.
+So if you type `Post.all`, you can confirm that our posts are stored safely in the db. `rails console` will be your best friend as you continue to work with Rails.
 Learn to love it.
 For now, type `exit` and let's move on.

-In `app/controllers/posts_controller.rb`, we can simply fetch the post or posts we need with ActiveRecord.
+In `app/controllers/posts_controller.rb`, we can now simply fetch the post or posts we need with ActiveRecord.
 This is all we need:

     class PostsController < ApplicationController